Messquerade/Pierres-Treats/README.md

 ## Description

 This web application allows any user to view treats and flavors currently available at Pierre's Sweet and Savory Treats.
 Only users who have registered and are logged in can create, edit, and delete treats or flavors.
+Only users who have registered and are logged in can add or delete a treat from a flavor or a flavor from a treat.

 ### Technology Requirements